Head Coach Rebecca Upton

-Monique McLean joins the Bison for her first season as an assistant coach for the women’s basketball team
+Monique McLean will enter her second season as an assistant coach for the women’s basketball team

 McLean comes to Bethany after playing professional basketball in Puerto Rico for three seasons.
 She was a member of Juncos Valencianas, which was her second stint with the team, as she also played for Juncos Valencianas in 2010.